0049 941 / 56 76 460

 So, get ready and go!
 It only needs a bit of preparatory work before starting on your journey, for example overhauling your bike, maybe exchanging the tires and packing up some spare parts, then off you go to Sicily on a cycling holiday!

-Here is a short survey of selected cycling tours taken from the cycling guide "Sizilien per Rad" by Carmen Fischer and Helmut Walter.
-Detailed information about the tours is found in the guide (only in German).
+Here is a short survey of selected tours taken from and described in more detail in the cycling guide "Sizilien per Rad" by Carmen Fischer and Helmut Walter (only in German).

 Cycling in the Catania/Etna/southeast area